Foxglove

 alb.ingress.kubernetes.io/certificate-arn: arn:aws:acm:us-west-1:xxxxxxxxxxxx:certificate/EXAMPLE-xxxx-xxxx-xxxx-xxxxxxxxxxxx

-Once the site's ingress public URL is known, you can configure it on the Site details page, linked from Foxglove web console's Settings page.
+Once the site's ingress public URL is known, you can configure it on a Site page, linked from the "Sites" settings page.

 Under Site URL, enter the HTTPS URL you've assigned to the Ingress.

 The site inbox processor needs to know when new files are uploaded to the inbox bucket.
-To notify of new uploads, configure a push notification to the foxglove data platform inbox-notifications endpoint.
+To notify of new uploads, configure a push notification to Foxglove inbox-notifications endpoint.

-Configuring a push notification for new file uploads is specific to your cloud provider.
+Configuring a push notification for new file uploads is specific to your cloud provider (or S3-compatible service).

-Org admins can find the inbox notification endpoint on the Foxglove web console's Settings page.
+Org admins can find the inbox notification endpoint on the Sites settings page.